LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 You are creating two file paths that link to the same inode structure and thus the same data.
 In fact the special `.` and `..` entries in each dentry are hard links.
 The `.` is a hard link to the current directory's inode, and `..` is a hard link to the parent directory's inode.
+Using this fact allows you to determine how many direct subdirectories there are since all the lower directory `..` will point to the inode of the parent.
+This means if a directory has 36 hardlinks to it it has at least 36 subdirectories.
 Running the `./Links/special_dir.sh` script will show this which I have added some color coding to.
 This is what allows for relative traversal in the file system avoiding the need to constantly pwd to get your absolute path.
 In effect, a hard link is basically indistinguishable from the original file unless you were to look at logs.